rrafaelmartins/ufc_fan_wiki/README.md

 # UFC fan wiki

 Made to learn React and frontend concepts.
-It utilizes a public UFC API.
+It utilizes a public third party UFC API.

 ____